 The Law – CT General Statute 10-184 This deals with Compulsory Education and Compulsory Attendance and mandates that parents have the primary responsibility to care for and instruct their children, unless they arrange for someone else (such as a school) to provide such instruction.

 The “Guidelines” – C-14 Guidelines These provide suggested procedures for Home Instruction in Connecticut.
 These guidelines do not carry the force of law.
 There is no specific statute governing homeschooling in Connecticut, only suggested Guidelines, which as noted are not law.
 The language in the Guidelines can be at times both vague and contradictory, leading to occasional inconsistencies in interpretation from one school district to another.
-The following are recommendations of TEACH, in accordance with Homeschool Legal Defense Association (HSLDA), which we hope will clarify your understanding of how these two documents work together and support your right to homeschool with confidence in Connecticut.
+The following are some notes and explanations, which we hope will clarify your understanding of how these two documents work together and support your right to homeschool with confidence in Connecticut.

 We encourage you to click on both documents above and read through them in their entirety before proceeding.